purpleteam-labs/purpleteam/README.md

 <br/><br/>
 </div>

-If you are planning on running the `local` environment, once you have installed, configured and are ready to run the _PurpleTeam_ CLI, head back to the [local setup](https://purpleteam-labs.com/doc/local/set-up/) documentation and make sure all of the otther _PurpleTeam_ components are also set-up and ready to run.
+If you are planning on running the `local` environment, once you have installed, configured and are ready to run the _PurpleTeam_ CLI, head back to the [local setup](https://purpleteam-labs.com/doc/local/set-up/) documentation and make sure all of the other _PurpleTeam_ components are also set-up and ready to run.
 After that work through the [local workflow](https://purpleteam-labs.com/doc/local/workflow/) documentation.

 If you are planning on targeting the `cloud` environment, the _PurpleTeam_ CLI is all you need to have set-up.